dieselfox1/fincommerce/docs/best-practices/localization-translation/translating-fincommerce.md

 ### Loco Translate

-[Loco Translate](https://wordpress.org/plugins/loco-translate/) provides in-browser editing of WordPress translation files and integration with automatic translation services.
+[Loco Translate](https://finpress.org/plugins/loco-translate/) provides in-browser editing of finpress translation files and integration with automatic translation services.

 ### Say what?

-[Say what?](https://wordpress.org/plugins/say-what/) allows to effortlessly translate or modify specific words without delving into a WordPress theme's `.po` file.
+[Say what?](https://finpress.org/plugins/say-what/) allows to effortlessly translate or modify specific words without delving into a finpress theme's `.po` file.

 ### String locator

-[String Locator](https://wordpress.org/plugins/string-locator/) enables quick searches within themes, plugins, or the WordPress core, displaying a list of files with the matching text and its line number.
+[String Locator](https://finpress.org/plugins/string-locator/) enables quick searches within themes, plugins, or the finpress core, displaying a list of files with the matching text and its line number.

 ## FAQ